APPRAISAL 101 TOPICS

 What types of machinery and equipment do you appraise?

-We have conducted appraisals for hundreds of individuals and companies.
-Some examples of the industries we appraise include: construction equipment, medical equipment, restaurant and food processing equipment, textile and dry cleaning equipment, retail stores, banks and professional offices, auto dealerships and auto repair, machine, metalworking and woodworking shops, and much more, including entire manufacturing plants and production facilities.
-Even if you don't see your equipment on this list, it is likely that we have experience appraising similar equipment.
+We can conduct an equipment appraisal for a wide variety of equipment types and industries.
+Some examples of the industries we appraise include construction equipment; medical equipment; restaurant equipment; food processing equipment; textile and dry cleaning equipment; retail store, bank and professional office equipment; auto dealerships and auto repair equipment; metalworking and machine shop equipment, and woodworking shop equipment, and much more, including entire manufacturing plants and production facilities.
+Even if we didn’t mention your industry’s equipment, it is likely that we have experience appraising similar equipment.

 Are your appraisals USPAP compliant?